fanoframework/fanoframework.github.io/dependency-container/index.md

 router2 := container.get('router') as IRouteMatcher;
 ```

-When a service is registered using `factory()` method, it is registered as multiple instance service.
+When a service is registered using `factory()` method, it is registered as multiple instance services.
 So every time a service is queried, container returns
-different instance. `router1` and `router2` will point to different instance.
+different instance.
+In code below, `router1` and `router2` will point to different instance.

 ```
 container.factory('router', TSimpleRouteCollectionFactory.create());